ITSM for high-velocity teams

 - There is little flexibility in reporting.
 Even though there are a ton of unique circumstances influencing SLA attainment (like how long it takes for a customer to reply to you, etc.) most SLA reports don’t easily account for them.
 You either met your SLA or you didn’t.
 There’s no way to highlight something in a report that shows why, or helps you continually improve.

-How to set SLAs and measure your performance
+How to set an SLA and measure your performance

 Above, we talked about how SLAs can feel a bit arbitrary and like you’re not always measuring things that directly support your company’s bigger business objectives.
 To make sure you’re measuring the right things, and meeting the expectations that other parts of the business have of you, we recommend revisiting your SLAs regularly.
 Follow this process: